AdobeDocs/commerce-webapi/src/pages/graphql/schema/store/queries/recaptcha-form-config.md

 **Response:**

-If reCaptcha is enabled for particular form type, there are all the configuration details in the response:
+If reCaptcha is enabled for the specified form type, the response contains full configuration details.

 ```json
 {